mosip/documentation/docs/registration-client-sdk-integration.md

 ![image](https://user-images.githubusercontent.com/22977936/157278650-c4bc0d0e-83ac-4282-b6c1-c96581e50bbe.png)

-* All the SDK related libararies and binaries should be zipped.
+* All the Biometric SDK related libararies and binaries should be zipped.
 * The URL to download this ZIP should be set in `reg_client_sdk_url_env` docker container.
-* All the files in the downloaded zip will be added into registration client `lib` directory.
+* All the files in the downloaded zip will be added into Registration Client `lib` directory.
-* As its part of `lib` directory, this will be available as part of registration client upgrade.
+* As its part of `lib` directory, this will be available as part of Registration Client upgrade.

-# Locating the loaded SDK in registration client logs
+## Locating the loaded Biometric SDK in Registration Client logs

-* On startup of registrtation client, based on the configured classname client creates an new instance of the same class.
+* On startup of Registrtation Client, based on the configured classname Registration Client creates an new instance of the same class.
 * Created instances are cached in the factory class.
-* If the cache is empty, registration client startup fails with `SDK registry emtpy` error.
+* If the cache is empty, Registration Client startup fails with `SDK registry emtpy` error.
 * If the cache was successfully loaded for the configured modalities below log line is seen in registration.log

 ```